thomasneirynck/ArcInput/README.md

 Input control to select an Arc.

+- no external dependencies, only a single file (`index.js`)
+- compatible with
+    - script: embed `index.js` with `<script>` inside your web-page.
+A global `ArcInput` constructor function will be added to the `window` global scope.
+- out-of-the-box compatible with virtually all JS runtimes, no transpilation required.

 ## Demo

 To see example usage, see the `index.html` file for sample code.

 ## API